 Consultants are usually drafted in to help manage a specific piece of work within an organisation.
 Unlike people professionals who are employed by an organisation, consultants work with clients external to their own organisation to support their specific needs.

 Consultants have two organisations to consider: the one they are employed by or own, and their client organisation.
-They need to manage their own organisation’s objectives such as commercial targets, alongside their client organisation’s objectives.
+They need to manage their own organisation’s objectives such as commercial targets, as well delivering the objectives agreed with their client organisation.

 Being a consultant sometimes allows for more flexibility.
 For consultants who own their business, being their own boss means they can arrange their working hours and meetings around their lifestyle.